 History of Mass Audubon

-Mass Audubon's roots were established in 1896 by Founding Mothers Harriet Lawrence Hemenway and Minna B. Hall, who persuaded ladies of fashion to forgo the cruelly harvested plumage that adorned their hats.
+Mass Audubon was founded in 1896 by Harriet Lawrence Hemenway and Minna B. Hall, who persuaded ladies of fashion to forgo the cruelly harvested plumage that adorned their hats.

 The third president (1925-1935), Judge Robert Walcott, promoted education—introducing natural history programs for schools and day camps.